chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image12]
 ![alt text][image13]

-From first convolutional layer we can know this model can capture shape characteristics.
-But second convolutional layer seems dosen't make sense.
+From first convolutional layer we can know this model can capture shape characteristics, but for number and letter can't be recognized, I think this point effect the final classification result.
+And second convolutional layer seems dosen't make sense, it seems to be some basic line like slash.
 How can I analyze result like this?